kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

   - name: serverless
 ```

-will attempt to look up the Keda and Serverless modules in the `alpha` release channel.
+attempts to look up the Keda and Serverless modules in the `alpha` release channel.

 However, if you specify channels using the **.spec.modules[].channel** attribute, the latter one is used instead.